 Every December, over 250 new and aspiring farmers from more than 35 states and 5 countries gather at Stone Barns Center to learn from agricultural luminaries, peers and advocacy organizations at the Young Farmers Conference.

 Each year, hundreds of beginning farmers participate in our technical workshops, which range from beekeeping to engine repair to crop rotation planning.
+We also host an annual Poultry School for growers of all skill levels.

 Farmer Knowledge and Resources